 Mansa Musa captured the attention of the Arab world when he left his home in the West African kingdom of Mali to make a pilgrimage to Mecca in 1324.
 Unlike his grandfather Sundiata, Mansa Musa was a devout Muslim.
-Islamic law requires that all faithful Muslims make a hajj, or holy visit, to the city on the Arabian Peninsula where the faith was started.
+A Muslim is a person who practices Islam.
+Islamic law requires that all faithful Muslims make a hajj, or holy visit, to the city on the Arabian Peninsula where Islam developed.

 Mansa Musa was a very rich king.
 He was said to have taken more than 500 people with him on the hajj, each carrying a staff of solid gold.
-When Mansa Musa passed through Cairo, legends say he gave away so much gold that the price of it fell and the economy was affected for more than twenty years.
+When Mansa Musa passed through the Egyptian city of Cairo, legends say he gave away so much gold that the price of gold fell, and the economy was affected for more than twenty years.
 The appearance of a wealthy king from a faraway land made a deep impression on the people he encountered, causing Mali to appear on maps throughout the Middle East and Europe.
-For the first time, sub-Saharan Africa became well known north of the Sahara Desert for the first time.
+For the first time, sub-Saharan Africa became well known north of the Sahara Desert.